 The following medications may assist in male pattern baldness

 Minoxidil – simple to purchase from a pharmacy.
 5% is the suggested dose for men.
-However, side affects may be apparent.
+However, side affects may be apparent and it may not help in cases of male pattern baldness.

 Finasteride (Propecia) – 5 alpha reductase inhibitors.
 Considered effective in many predisposed men.
 This is a prescribed medication (not normally from GP) obtained via private clinics.